ternaustralia/geonadir-upload-cli/README.md

 - `-i, --item`: The name of the dataset and the directory of images to be uploaded.

-    - This is a multiple option. user can upload multiple datasets in one command by e.g.
+    - This is a multiple option. user can upload multiple datasets by e.g.
 `... -i dataset1 path1 -i dataset2 path2 ...`

     - All path(s) must exist, otherwise error raised.